MGliem/veille-websocket-chat/README.md

 # Welcome

-I made this for my school-mates (technology watch).

 The purpose is to present a simple application that use websockets for a chat application.

+I made this for my school (technology watch).

 ## Here's how to get started: